Devon League 2: Devon League 2A / 2B (1987–1992)

-The original Devon 2 (sponsored by Courage) was split into two tier 10 regional leagues - Devon 2A (Plymouth region) and Devon 2B (rest of Devon).
-Promotion was up to Devon 1 and there was no relegation.
+The original Devon 2 (sponsored by Courage) was split into two tier 10 regional leagues – Devon 2A (Plymouth region) and Devon 2B (rest of Devon).
+Promotion was to Devon 1 and there was no relegation.

 Devon League 2 (1992–1993)

 Ahead of the 1992–93 season Devon 2A and 2B were merged into a single tier 10 division known as Devon 2.
 Promotion continued to Devon 1 and there was no relegation.
 The league continued to be sponsored by Courage.

 Devon League 2 (1993–96)

 The creation of National 5 South for the 1993–94 season meant that Devon 2 dropped to become a tier 11 league.
 Promotion continued to Devon 1 and there was no relegation until the introduction of Devon 3 at the end of the 1995–96 season.
 The league continued to be sponsored by Courage.

 Devon League 2 (1996–2003)

 The cancellation of National 5 South at the end of the 1995–96 season saw Devon 2 return to being a tier 10 division.
 Promotion continued to Cornwall/Devon and relegation was now down to the new Devon 3.